Shelters & Housing

 Disaster Recovery Centers (DRC)

-Search by testing: To search for open Disaster Recovery Centers, text: DRC and a Zip Code to 43362 (4FEMA).
+- Search by texting: To search for open Disaster Recovery Centers, text: DRC and a Zip Code to 43362 (4FEMA).
 For example, if you lived in Washington, DC you would text: DRC 20472

-DisasterAssistance.Gov – information on how you might be able to get help from the U.S. Government before, during and after a disaster.
+- DisasterAssistance.Gov – information on how you might be able to get help from the U.S. Government before, during and after a disaster.
 Learn what help you might be able to apply for from 17 government agencies in Spanish and English, apply for help from FEMA online, reduce the number of forms you have to fill out, shorten the time it takes to apply for aid, check the progress of your applications online and more.
-Fill out a questionnaire to learn which assistance programs you may be eligible for and apply for assistance.

 If your employer has an EAP, that’s a good place to start.
 But if you or someone you know needs immediate help and you don’t have an EAP, here are some resources: